What type of facility is Lewisburg Recovery Center?

 Will insurance cover your services and my medication?

-In some cases insurance will provide coverage for your medication and often times even out of network coverage for the visit.
+We are in Network with Amerigroup Tenncare and BlueCare Tenncare.
+Other insurance providers in some cases will provide coverage for your medication and often times even out of network coverage for the visit.
 However, this varies among insurance carriers and we recommend checking with your insurance provider for specific coverages.

 How do I know if I qualify for addiction treatment?